What Does Full Coverage Auto Insurance Actually Cover?

 • Reducing optional insurance coverage on an older vehicle

-• Bundling your multiple policies (such as home, renters, or life insurance with auto) for an additional discount
+• Bundling your multiple policies (such as homeowners, renters, or life insurance with auto) for an additional discount

-If you can, comparing the cost of insurance on different vehicles before you buy a new car can also be a great way to save money on car insurance because insurance costs are based on the value of the car, its safety rating and the likelihood of theft, among other things.
+If you can, comparing auto insurance quotes on different vehicles before you buy a new car can also be a great way to save money on car insurance because insurance costs are based on the car's value, its safety rating and the likelihood of theft, among other things.

 Bottom line